nathaniel-heatwole/Freedom_of_Information_Act/README.md

 • Audio documents (uniquely) the depths of the horrors that can result when the special trust placed in those who are tasked with fire safety and protection is violated

-• Release of the audio would encourage greater vigilance on the part of ATF and others, and encourage the development and implementation of additional fire safety recommendations, policies, and preventative measures
+• Its release would encourage greater vigilance on the part of ATF and others, and the development and implementation of additional fire safety recommendations, policies, and preventative measures

 PUBLIC SAFETY

 • ATF used the audio to understand the details of this particular fire event, but never for the wider purpose: creating generalizable knowledge to improve fire safety

-• Audio contains information about survivability in fires and emergency egress behavior (that cannot be gleaned otherwise) - key inputs to risk analysis
+• Audio contains information about survivability in fires and emergency egress behavior (key inputs to risk analysis)

-• Examination of the audio could allow the survivability criteria used for fires to be tested and evaluated
+• Examination of the audio could allow the survivability criteria used for fires to be evaluated

 • Overly conservative survivability criteria drain limited economic resources that could be better spent, while inadequate safety margins expose the public to unacceptable risk